 There is currently not sufficient data available for this occupation to say anything about the labour market.

-Annual pay for Teachers of English as a foreign language across UK regions.
-The bar shows the typical pay range (25th–75th percentile); the diamond marks the median.
+Median annual pay for Teachers of English as a foreign language across UK regions.

 Source: ONS ASHE.
 Based on broad UK regions (NUTS1).